sjbennett123/polarlarp/content/npc_recruiting.md

 ## Merch

+If you are interested send me your address

 - Zines
+  - Orc
+  - Stonewood
+  - Transform Packet

 - Shirt
-  - If you are interested send me your address and shirt size and if you want a black or grey shirt.
-I'll send you out a shirt.
+  - Black or grey
-- Coffee mug
+  - Shirt Size
 - Hydro flask
 - Game maps